cakephp/docs/en/tutorials-and-examples/blog-auth-example/auth.rst

     // ...

 So, now every time a user is saved, the password is hashed using the SimplePasswordHasher class.
-We're just missing a template view file for the login function:
+We're just missing a template view file for the login function.
+Open up your ``app/View/Users/login.ctp`` file and add the following lines:

 .. code-block:: php

+    //app/View/Users/login.ctp

     <div class="users form">
     <?php echo $this->Session->flash('auth'); ?>